wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Options for add to Custom Image of any buttons
  * Options for add to  background color of buttons
  * Floating Sidebar
- * Share Buttons for every post/page
+ * Share Buttons for every home/post/page
+ * Show/Hide options for share buttons on home/post/page/archive pages
  * Show/Hide options for any buttons
  * Options for edit to message ("Show Buttons","Hide Buttons"...etc)
  * Options for set the position of Floating Sidebar (Left/Right)